freenas/freenas-docs/userguide/snippets/xseries.rst

 Discover Out-of-Band Management IP Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a variety of ways to determine the IP address that is being
+Several methods are available to determine the IP address that is
-used by the X10 Out-of-Band management interface.
+being used by the X series Out-of-Band management interface.

 Preset